thaeli/docs-test/volunteer-policy.md

     * [Local emergency and non-emergency medical (e.g., urgent care, day clinic)]

-* Put your personal feelings aside: refrain from judging or questioning the reporterâ€™s reactions.
+* Put your personal feelings aside: refrain from judging or questioning the reporter's reactions.
 If you are not able to do this, escalate to the appropriate managers, employees, and committee.

 After receiving a report, you must inform security to proceed.
 If this report is received outside of the event, please inform appropriate employees, department heads, and leadership to continue.